-- 2.1 This standard covers immersion suits that are designed to be used with an approved lifejacket for use on helicopters. - 2.2 The immersion suit shall comprise at least the following: - a) A dry coverall - b) Hand and head coverings - 2.3 Where applicable any additional or optional items designed to be used with the suit (but excluding the lifejacket) e.g. thermal liner, shall be considered as part of the immersion suit as far as this specification is concerned.
+- 2.1 This standard covers immersion suits for use on helicopters operating to or from helidecks located in a hostile sea area (as defined in JAR-OPS 3.480(a)(12)(ii)(a)). - 2.2 The immersion suit shall comprise at least the following: - a) A dry coverall - b) Hand and head coverings - 2.3 Where applicable any additional or optional items designed to be used with the suit (but excluding the lifejacket) e.g. thermal liner, shall be considered as part of the immersion suit as far as this specification is concerned.